-To prove Proposition \ref{p:ballistique-dessous}, we need to introduce additional definitions and results.
-First, we define a modified version of the infection dynamics.
-In the modified version, the front is at zero at time zero and, after time zero, the dynamics is defined as the original one, with the difference that the front is never allowed to go below level zero (i.e. a jump that would make the front go below zero for the original dynamics has no effect on the front in the modified dynamics).
-We call $(\hat{r}_s)_{s \geq 0}$ the trajectory of the corresponding front.
+We start by defining a modified version of the infection dynamics.
+In the modified version, the front is at zero at time zero and, after time zero, the dynamics is defined as the original one, with the difference that the front is never allowed to go below level zero (i.e., a jump that would make the front go below zero for the original dynamics has no effect on the front in the modified dynamics).
+We call $(\hat {r}_s)_{s \geq0}$ the trajectory of the corresponding front.